Please screenshot this page and send it to info@mim-essay.com

 A big part of the Oxford MBA essay guide is understanding what the school expects from you.
 Oxford keeps the essay section short, but every answer matters.
 The admissions team wants to learn something real about you – your personality, motivation, and how you think.
 Since the word limits are small, it’s important to stay focused, avoid repeating your CV, and share stories that show who you are.
 The table below gives you a quick, simple view of all the Oxford MBA essay prompts, word limits, and tips so you can plan your answers better.

-Core Personal Statement — “Tell us something that is not covered in your application which you would like the Admissions Committee to know about you.”
-250 words Share one strong story or insight about yourself.
-Keep it personal and focus on something unique, not found in your resume.
+Main supporting statement “Tell us something that is not covered in your application which you would like the Admissions Committee to know about you.”
+500 words

 How to Write the Perfect Oxford MBA Essays